vcgarnica/MSE_FindR/README.md

 For studies arranged as CRD or RCBD, calculating $\hat\sigma^2$ requires an additional piece of information: the number of replicates or blocks in each trial.
 Unlike the Latin square design, the number of replicates or blocks may or may not be the same as the number of treatments in each trial.
 As a result, users need to include the number of replicates or blocks as a column in the CSV input file (e.g., *rep*, numerical), as illustrated in Table 2.
 This ensures that the tool accurately calculates the appropriate number of degrees of freedom for $\hat\sigma^2$.
 In this example, we are interested in obtaining variability metrics for fertilizer treatments.

 Table 2.
-Example of columns in the CSV file for obtaining $\hat\sigma^2$ via `MSE FindR`in completely randomized and randomized complete block designs.
+Example of columns in the CSV file for obtaining $\hat\sigma^2$ via `MSE FINDR`in completely randomized and randomized complete block designs.

 | trial_id | fertilizer | rep |  yield  | fisher_letters|
 |:---------|-----:|----:|----:|-------:|